 Limnos

 Limnos (also Lemnos) is a big island in the shape of a fish, located in the middle of North Aegean sea.
-Its remoteness from Athens and the other islands does not predispose tourists to come, so for this reason Limnos is still a serene place with rural landscapes, vast and empty sandy beaches and unspoiled Greek cuisine.
+Its remoteness from Athens and the other islands does not predispose many tourists to come, so for this reason Limnos is a serene place with rural landscapes, vast and empty sandy beaches and unspoiled Greek cuisine.

 Hotels in Limnos